hattwj/rainmaker/README.md

 # Some day we might take care of these steps in an installer

 # Install unison and ssh-client
-sudo apt-get install unison openssh-client python-pip
+sudo apt-get install unison openssh-client python-pip python-yaml

 # Install python libraries
 sudo pip install watchdog
-sudo pip install yaml

 # Create a rainmaker only ssh-key
 ssh-keygen -f rainamker -t rsa -b 2048 -C "SSH Key for rainmaker"